With UIG and UCG

-Proposal documentation is then prepared which summarizes the selected technical approach, the proposed project management strategy, and the proposed commercial terms associated with the sale of equipment and services, or the onsite sale of gas supply.
+Proposal documentation is prepared to summarize the selected technical approach, the proposed project management strategy, and the proposed commercial terms associated with the sale of equipment and services, or the onsite sale of gas supply.

-The makeup of a particular project development team reflects the type of project and its anticipated complexity and timing.
-Project development teams typically include the sales manager who is working with the potential customer, plus, as required, process engineering and project engineering managers, and specialized design engineering, construction and other field services personnel.
+The makeup of a particular proposal / project development team reflects the type of project and its anticipated complexity and timing.
+Teams typically include the sales manager who has been working with the potential customer, plus, as required, process engineering and project engineering managers, and specialized design engineering, construction and other field services personnel.

 Following customer selection of UIG, the project manager has the primary responsibility for managing (and expediting) the final design, procurement, fabrication, quality inspection, equipment installation, commissioning, plant staff training, and startup activities which are included in the specific project scope.

 Process engineers develop an optimal design around customer requirements,

 including consideration of seasonal, and even daily and hourly variations